Nonequilibrium scenarios in cluster-forming quantum lattice models: Acknowledgements

 We acknowledge useful discussion with A. Kuklov, W. Lechner, M. Mattioli, and S. Wessel.
-Work in Strasbourg was supported by the ERC St-Grant ColDSIM (No. 307688), with additional funding from Rysq and ANR-FWF grant BLUESHIELD.
-Work in Innsbruck was supported in part by the ERC Synergy Grant UQUAM, SIQS, and the SFB FoQuS (FWF Project No. F4016-N23).
-T. Y. was also supported by the National Natural Science Foundation of China (No. 11504067).
+Work in Strasbourg was supported by the grant ANR-ERA-NET QuantERA -- Projet RouTe (No. ANR-18-QUAN-0005-01).
+G. P. acknowledges support from the Institut Universitaire de France (IUF) and USIAS.
+G. M. was also supported by the French National Research Agency (ANR) through the Programme d'Investissement d'Avenir under contract ANR-17-EURE-0024.
+T. Y. was also supported by the National Natural Science Foundation of China (Grant No. 11504067).
+Work in Trieste was supported by the ERC under Grant No. 758329 (AGEnTh) and by the EU Quantum Flagship grant PASQuanS.